Continuous-variable quantum communication: Continuous-variable quantum key distribution

 \subsubsection{Thermal-state protocols}

-In CV-QKD, while typically pure coherent states are used, studies have shown that ``noisy'' thermal states are also viable.
+In CV QKD, while typically pure coherent states are used, studies have shown that ``noisy'' thermal states are also viable.
 Initial research~\cite{Filip2008,Usenko2010a} demonstrated their effectiveness with RR and signal purification.
-Other studies~\cite{Weedbrook2010,Weedbrook2012,Weedbrook2014,Papanastasiou2018, Papanastasiou2021} showed that thermal states could be directly employed in CV-QKD (without input purification).
-This led to extending CV-QKD to longer wavelengths.
-In this context,~\cite{Ottaviani2020} explored the use of the terahertz spectrum for short-range terrestrial communications.
-Finally, the composable finite-size security of microwave wireless communications was shown in~\cite{Pirandola2021a}.
+Other studies~\cite{Weedbrook2010,Weedbrook2012,Weedbrook2014,Papanastasiou2018, Papanastasiou2021} showed that thermal states could be directly employed in CV QKD (without input purification).
+This led to CV QKD being extended to longer wavelengths.
+In this context~\cite{Ottaviani2020} explored the use of the terahertz spectrum for short-range terrestrial communications.
+Finally, the composable finite-size security of microwave wireless communications was shown by~\cite{Pirandola2021a}.